Quick Summary

 └── Firebase Realtime Database

-└── Location Service subscribes to Firebase for location events
+└── Driver apps write here — Location Service subscribes for events

 The healthcare portal operates in a HIPAA-compliant AWS environment.
-HIPAA compliance imposes specific infrastructure requirements: encryption in transit and at rest everywhere, comprehensive audit logging, network isolation, backup and recovery procedures, and Business Associate Agreements (BAAs) with all cloud service providers.
+HIPAA imposes specific infrastructure requirements: encryption in transit and at rest everywhere, comprehensive audit logging, network isolation, backup and recovery procedures, and Business Associate Agreements with all cloud providers.

 AWS Region: us-east-1 (HIPAA-compliant, BAA signed with AWS)